jlevy/og-equity-compensation/README.md

   As an employee or advisor, you may not encounter warrants, but it’s worth knowing they exist.
 They differ from stock options in that they are more abbreviated and stand-alone legal documents, not granted pursuant to a “plan.”

-      	- 🚧 Would a type of "plan" be a vesting schedule...?

-      	Also, because they are usually used in the investment context, they do not typically

-  include service-based vesting provisions or termination at end of service, and are valid for a set number of years (often, 10 years).
+  - 🚧 Would a type of “plan” be a vesting schedule…?
+Also, because they are usually used in the investment context, they do not typically include service-based vesting provisions or termination at end of service, and are valid for a set number of years (often, 10 years).

 ### How equity compensation is granted